 What is the purpose of leading in typography?

-Typography is an important aspect of graphic design — it can really make or break a piece.
+Typography is an important aspect of graphic design.
+It can really make or break a piece.
 Leading in typography is the spacing between lines of text, and it is a powerful tool for conveying different types of messages.

 By adjusting the leading, designers can control the way readers perceive a piece of text; whether they find it exciting or calming, easy to read, or too busy.
 It’s all about creating balance, such that readers are respected as both intellectual and emotional beings.